 Vehicles displaying a disability placard and campus permit may also park in any vacant campus parking space as long as the vehicle complies with the terms of any posted notice of restricted use for that space such as a particular individual or license plate holder, a specific category of vehicles, or a limited period of time.

 Non-compliance with this provision will result in a parking citation.

 Campus Parking Permit as Student Accommodation

 When the Disabled Students' Program (DSP) determines that parking is a necessary, reasonable accommodation for a student in order to access the U.C.
-Berkeley academic curriculum, a campus parking permit may be provided by DSP at no cost to the student provided that s/he is officially registered as a student at U.C.
+Berkeley academic curriculum, a campus parking permit may be granted by DSP at no cost, provided the individual is officially registered as a student at U.C.
 Berkeley and campus parking is listed in the student’s DSP Letter of Accommodation.

 A student's DSP specialist will consider the student's request for a campus parking permit as a necessary, reasonable accommodation pursuant to the following criteria:

 - In general, travel to/from campus is a student's personal responsibility.
 Thus, students whose disability necessitates travel to/from campus via a personally owned vehicle are not ordinarily eligible (based solely on to/from campus travel needs) for a waiver of the campus parking permit fee.

 - Eligibility for waiver of the campus parking permit fee is limited to currently registered students needing a disabled parking space to access the U.C.
 Berkeley academic curriculum, rather than extra-curricular activities.

 - Other alternative solutions will be considered first, such as the viability of using the campus shuttle bus, Loop golf cart service, or other transportation options, and/or re-assignment of the course or activity to a more convenient location on campus.